cerebris/jsonapi-resources/README.md

 `to_one` relationships support the additional option:
  * `foreign_key_on` - defaults to `:self`.
 To indicate that the foreign key is on the related resource specify `:related`.

+`to_many` relationships support the additional option:
+ * `reflect` - defaults to `true`.
+To indicate that updates to the relationship are performed on the related resource, if relationship reflection is turned on.
+See [Configuration] (#configuration)

 Examples:

 ```ruby